wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-teams/includes/4-compare-apps-used-for-collaboration-microsoft-365.md

 :::row-end:::

-**Additional reading.** For more information, see the [Skype for Business to Teams roadmap](https://aka.ms/skype2teamsroadmap?azure-portal=true).
+**Additional reading.** For more information, see [Skype for Business to Teams roadmap](https://aka.ms/skype2teamsroadmap?azure-portal=true).

 ### App permission policies

 ‎App permission policies control the apps are available to Microsoft Teams users.
 App permission policies enable an organization to allow or block all apps or specific apps published by Microsoft, third parties, and the organization itself.
 When a policy is created that blocks an app, users who are assigned the policy can't install the app from the Teams app store.
 A user must be a Global admin or a Teams service admin to manage app permission policies.

-When using Microsoft Teams, the tenant-wide app settings that are configured in the Microsoft 365 admin center are reflected in the **org-wide app settings** on the **Manage apps** page.
+When an organization uses Microsoft Teams, the tenant-wide app settings that are configured in the Microsoft 365 admin center are reflected in the **org-wide app settings** on the **Manage apps** page.
 If you're new to Teams and just getting started, all apps are allowed in the global policy by default.
 These apps include apps published by Microsoft, third parties, and your organization.

 Custom app permission policies control the apps that are available for different groups of users in an organization.
 Separate custom policies can be created and assigned based on whether apps are published by Microsoft, third-parties, or the organization.
 After a custom policy is created, it can't be changed it if third-party apps are disabled in the company's org-wide app settings.